brooklyncentral/clocker/docs/swarm-cluster.md

 - use at least 2GB RAM
 - use a CentOS 7 based image

-If you are using Brooklyn, it might a good idea to increase the entropy of your server by using `installDevUrandom` config.
+If you are using Brooklyn, it might a good idea to increase the entropy of your server.
 This would prevent installation speed being slowed.
 For more information, see [Entropy Troubleshooting](https://brooklyn.apache.org/documentation/increase-entropy.html)

 Finally, be aware that you might get in trouble because of your cloud provider's security group.
 For more information, please see the [troubleshooting page](troubleshooting.html#failed-to-find-machine-unique-group-on-node).